mediacloud/story-indexer/doc/metadata.md

 4. `workers/importer.py`
 5. `workers/archiver.py`

-Archived WARC file names are prefixed with `mccsvYYYY-` (XXX??)  (some written as `mc-`).
+Most archived WARC file names are prefixed with `mccsv-` (some written as `mc-`).
 Past archives should be ignored, as the stories were removed (to avoid duplicates) and replaced with "blind fetched" (extracting canonical URL) using the historical pipeline, to avoid loss of stories due to "link rot".